cercanasystems/whirld/README.md

 # Whirld

-**Local-first CLI and Python library for running geospatial foundation models — the Ollama for geospatial.**
+**Local-first CLI and Python library for running geospatial foundation models**

+Concept: "Like ollama, but for geospatial foundation models"

 Whirld owns the *sensor-to-model translation contract*.
 Give it a GeoTIFF and a model name; it detects the sensor, selects the right bands **by spectral alias**,